List of Black Butler characters: Green Lion Dorm

-Edward is the only son of the Midford family, Elizabeth's older brother, and Ciel's cousin.
+Edward Midford is the only son of the Midford family, Elizabeth's older brother, and is Ciel's cousin.
 Edward is extremely overprotective and possessive of Elizabeth, and dislikes the fact that she is engaged to Ciel.
 Similarly to his mother, he is a dignified, hardworking, and determined individual, as well as honorable and stern.
 Although he is strict with Ciel, he cares for and respects him.
 Like the rest of the Midford family, he is an expert swordsman, although he views himself as an ordinary person and not a prodigy like Elizabeth.
 However, according to Herman Greenhill, Edward is a genius in his own right, as he genuinely respects the skills of others and perseveres to be more like his role models.
-At Weston College, he was Herman Greenhill's fag and later replaced him as prefect of the Green Lion Dorm after he was expelled for the murder of Derrick Arden.
+At Weston College, he was Herman Greenhill's fag and later replaced him as prefect of the Green Lion Dorm after he was expelled for the murder of Derrick Arden, his friends and Vice-Principal Agares.